dcoxnard/elf/README.md

 - app's Round() should live as a session variable
 - Uncoupled user-loader that can be reused by eg flask-login, wtform pw validation, etc.
 - More reliable round-registration from export
+- list out communications on admin panel
-- admin button for kickoff
+- admin button for kickoff, send reminder email